 But this sort of business-to-business comparison is about as intriguing as the balance sheet of Proctor and Gamble.
 Who cares?
 It’s only when actual characters are mixed in that we’re tempted to look up from our phones.
 So, let’s do that.

 Tony Soprano and Donald Trump are both overweight louts, ruling their respective families through naked force.
 Also, each learned his wayward craft from a criminal and emotionally brutish father.
-In effect, both inherited the family business.
+In effect, each inherited the family business.

 Trump is far too cowardly to ever challenge another person physically.
 His weapons of choice are bluster and law suit.
 He is so averse to actual physical confrontation that you could imagine him walking through a park…discovering an injured bird at his feet…reaching down to comfort—NO--NO YOU CAN’T!
 He would stomp on that thing and just move on…with the name “Hillary” floating serenely across his mind.

 Donald works this differently.
 If he’s got problems with his family, he just buys a new one.
 By now, Ivanna and Marla have faded into the mists of legend, silently secured behind walls of lavish settlements and non-disclosure agreements.
 It’s almost like they never existed—except that some of their kids are definitely still around.
-Trump’s hench-people are his offspring: Don Jr., Eric, Ivanka and her dashing and vacuous beau, Jared Kushner.
+Trump’s hench-people are his offspring: Don Jr., Eric, Ivanka, and her dashing and vacuous beau, Jared Kushner.
 These are the poster kids for the college cheating scandal; intellectually stunted and brazenly entitled.
 They’ve had the world handed to them.
 The only thing they’ve earned is the scorn of a resentful nation.

 What a group this is.
 It’s like the Three Stooges had a sister.

 The first key difference returns us to the concept of loyalty.
 Both demand it; but only Tony returns it.
 To Trump, non-family underlings are as disposable as toilet paper.
 Speaking through his idiot mouthpiece, Rudy Giuliani, Trump’s personal fixer Michael Cohen went from being, “an honest, honorable lawyer” to a “pathological liar.”
-Trump himself first said he, “…always liked the respected him”, until Cohen testified, at which point Trump Twitter-screamed to Congressional questioners, “Your heads will spin…he’s totally discredited!”
+Trump himself said he, “…always liked the respected him”—until Cohen testified, at which point Trump Twitter-screamed to Congressional questioners, “Your heads will spin…he’s totally discredited!”
 The revolving door at the White House is greased with perceived disloyalties.
 You either lie for the man, or you lie in the gutter.

 On the other hand, Tony responds to loyalty with loyalty.
 Someone gets beat up on the job?
 Tony pays the hospital bill.
 One of his guys gets offed by a rival mobster?
 Tony not only picks up the tab for the funeral, he repays the ambush in kind.
 He’s that kind of stand-up guy.